Spec-Ops/credentials-polyfill/README.md

 ## Registering a decentralized identity

-The *IdentityCredential.register(* **options** *)* call can be used to register a new decentralized identity and link it to the entity's credential curator.
+The *IdentityCredential.register(* **options** *)* call can be used to register a new decentralized identifier and link it to the entity's credential repository.

 The call takes the following arguments:

 * **options** (**required** *object*)
- * **idp** (*string*) - A decentralized identifier for the credential curator (previously known as identity provider) that should be associated with the newly created decentralized identity.
-Note that this name is likely to change to **curator** in the future.
+ * **idp** (*string*) - A URL identifier for the credential repository (previously known as identity provider) that should be associated with the newly created decentralized identifier.
+Note that this name is likely to change to **repo** in the future.
+ * **name** (*string*) - a friendly, human-meaningful identifier, such as an email address, to suggest be used, in conjunction with a password the user will enter, to assist in future decentralized identifier recovery should it be necessary.

 The call returns a *Promise* that resolves to the document associated with the registered DID.